Smart Home Energy Management and Monitoring

 Smart energy storage

-Energy storage is a relatively new but fast-developing area in this market.
+Energy storage is a relatively new but fast-developing area in this market that have already taken a place among smart home technology trends.
 Apart from a smart panel that provides visibility and insights on household electricity usage, storage systems allow storing extra power for the case of an outage.

-Unlike traditional storages which basically work like batteries and power hardwired circuits, intelligent storage systems provide homeowners with manager capabilities.
+Unlike traditional storage which basically works like batteries and power hardwired circuits, intelligent storage systems provide homeowners with manager capabilities.
 Residents can monitor loads and dynamically choose the preferred circuits to power.

 Solar-enabled homes receive additional benefits from smart storage as it backs up a traditional PV system, helps better explore generated solar power and get a faster return on investment.

 Lumin’s storage system was endorsed by Tesla’s PW2 installers.
 It enables controlled and dynamic power distribution in the case of an outage and helps residential solar power adopters to maximize the performance of their PV systems.

 Are you working on a system for the smart home market?
 Interested in IoT-based energy monitoring and management solutions?
 At Digiteum, we have experts who have worked on IoT energy telemetry software and could answer your questions in this area, technology and business-wise.
-Check the energy telemetry system we’ve built for one of our clients and contact our team to talk about your own technology product.
+Check our custom IoT development services and contact our team to talk about your own technology product.

 Let's discuss your project